Magee, Mississippi: Economy

 Prominent area industries include Tyson Foods, Polk's Meat Products, Real Pure Beverage Group, and Howard Industry.

 The Simpson County Development Foundation Industrial Park is an ultramodern, 205 acre industrial park located on four-lane Highway 49.

 Arts and culture

 The Chamber of Commerce sponsors the annual Homecoming, the Christmas Parade, tree lighting and caroling.

 Crazy Day is an annual event on Main Street, traditionally held the third Saturday of the month of September.
 Locals set up booths to sell products or homemade goods.

 Magee is also the home of the former Broadcountry Cinema 3 Theater, opened in 1985 and owned by Butch McCall.
 The theater was closed in 2010.
+The theater now serves as the location of Shining Starz ABA Autism Therapy.

 A new civic center provides space for meetings for civic clubs and other organizations and houses the Magee Chamber of Commerce office.

 Magee Public Library, the first public library in Magee, was established in 1935.
 Maude Turner was librarian.
 In 1937, the library was named Mims Williams Memorial Library.
 It is now a member of the Central Mississippi Regional Library System.
 The new library was built in 1975.